Frequently Asked Questions

 What does the winning team get?

 Most of our venues give the winning team a gift card or gift certificate.
-In addition, we tally points on a monthly basis, and at the end of each month, we identify a winning team.
-This winning team gets to have bragging rights for the entire next month.
-Plus, those points add up and high scoring teams will be invited to a special Tournament of Champions with thrills, chills and cash prizes!
+In addition, we keep the weekly scores and those points add up and teams with the highest averages will be invited to a special Tournament of Champions with thrills, chills and cash prizes!

 Do you limit team size?
 If not, why not?